utsav0/daily-dev-tips/src/pages/posts/scss-nesting.md

 }
 ```

-As you can see, these also use the & sign, and can be used for `hovers` but also `nth-child` etc.
+As you can see, these also use the & sign and can be used for `hovers` but also `nth-child` etc.

 This will result in the following Codepen.